sivassrr/SivasPublic/robot-coding-guidelines.md

 ```
 ## Robot Coding Standard for Resources:
 ```
-–	Name should be less than 20 characters
+–Name should be less than 20 characters
-–	File type should be .robot
+–File type should be .robot
-–	All characters should be small
+–All characters should be small
-–	Easily readable and self-explanatory
+–Easily readable and self-explanatory
-–	General purpose constants which are used by many .robot files should be maintained in a separate resource file –	Application’s data should be maintained in separate resource file –	Documentation:
+–General purpose constants which are used by many .robot files should be maintained in a separate resource file –Application’s data should be maintained in separate resource file –Documentation:
   •	Follow the same rules as for test suite documentation strings (above).
 ```

 ## Robot Coding Standard for Keywords:
 ```
-–	Name should be less than 40 characters
+–Name should be less than 40 characters
-–	Each word in a keyword should begin with a capital letter.
+–Each word in a keyword should begin with a capital letter.
 Separate words within a keyword using spaces (rather than underscores).
 Also, capitalize all letters in acronyms (e.g. DVT, OBMC, SSH).
-–	Easily readable and self-explanatory
+–Easily readable and self-explanatory
-–	Prefixes are useful (Eg. Get – Get a value , Set – Set a value) –	Local temporary variables should have prefix “tmp_” –	Complex logics should be in libraries rather than keywords
+–Prefixes are useful (Eg. Get – Get a value , Set – Set a value) –Local temporary variables should have prefix “tmp_” –Complex logics should be in libraries rather than keywords
-  •	If number of lines more than 10 then keywords can be define in python –	Keyword example:
+  •	If number of lines more than 10 then keywords can be define in python –Keyword example:

   •	*** Keywords ***
   •	Example 1:  This Is Correct